Cosmo-Tech/azure-sample-webapp/doc/scenarioParameters.md

 You may have to define a specific input component regarding a specific parameter.
 To do this, you can add a property to your parameter configuration:
-- `extendedVarType` (optional): define a varType suffix to handle this parameter as a custom varType
+- `subType` (optional): define a varType suffix to handle this parameter as a custom varType

 Example: